omarsmak/kafka-consumer-lag-monitoring/README.md

 ## Installation and Usage
 #### Uber JAR
-You can downland the latest release of the Uber JAR from [here](https://github.com/omarsmak/kafka-consumer-lag-monitoring/releases).This client requires at least Java 8 in order to run.
+You can downland the latest release of the Uber JAR from [here](https://github.com/omarsmak/kafka-consumer-lag-monitoring/releases).
+This client requires at least Java 8 in order to run.
 You can run it like this for example:
 ```
 java -jar kafka-consumer-lag-monitoring.jar -b kafka1:9092,kafka2:9092,kafka3:9092 -c "my_awesome_consumer_group_01" -m "console" -i 5000
 ```